 The government spends so much money and resources fighting substance abuse that it is often called “The War on Drugs” (first called that by President Nixon in 1971).
 While there is much debate about the criminalization of drug abuse and the correct approach to treating addiction, there is no debate about the negative consequences of addiction on individuals and on society.

-- While Americans make up just 5% of the global population, U.S. citizens consume 80% of the world’s supply of prescription pills.
+8. Americans are just 5% of the global population, but consume 80% of the world’s prescription pills.